mctweb/torphins-playgroup/content/pages/faqs.md

           Excellence](https://education.gov.scot/documents/All-experiencesoutco\
           mes18.pdf), [Pre-Birth to
           Three](https://www.stirling.gov.uk/media/1389/elc2_prebirthtothreeboo\
-          klet.pdf), and [Getting It Right For Every Child (GIRFEC)](https://www.gov.scot/policies/girfec/) to support children
+          klet.pdf), Realising The Ambition: Being Me, and [Getting It Right For Every Child (GIRFEC)](https://www.gov.scot/policies/girfec/) to support children
           as they grow and develop in their learning.\r